Transverse foliations for two-degree-of-freedom mechanical systems: Acknowledgement

 NdP was partially supported by CAPES/MATH-AMSUD 88881.878892/2023-01.
-SK was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No.\ NRF-2022R1F1A1074066).
-A part of this work was done during a visit of SK at the Mathematisches Forschungsinstitut Oberwolfach (MFO) as an Oberwolfach Leibniz Fellow.
+SK was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No.\ RS-2025-16070003).
+A part of this work was done during SK's visit to the Mathematisches Forschungsinstitut Oberwolfach (MFO) as an Oberwolfach Leibniz Fellow.
 SK cordially thanks the MFO for its excellent support and stimulating working atmosphere.
-PS acknowledges the support of NYU-ECNU Institute of Mathematical Sciences at NYU Shanghai and the 2022 National Foreign Experts Program.
-PS was partially supported by FAPESP 2016/25053-8 and CNPq 306106/2016-7.
-AS thanks Instituto de Matemática Pura e Aplicada (IMPA) for the post-doc position.
-Part of this work was done during a visit to the Southern University of Science and Technology (SUSTech) and the Kongju National University (KNU).
+PS acknowledges the support of the NYU-ECNU Institute of Mathematical Sciences at NYU Shanghai and the 2022 National Foreign Experts Program.
+PS was partially supported by FAPESP (2016/25053-8) and CNPq (306106/2016-7).
+PS was partially supported by the National Natural Science Foundation of China (grant number W2431007).
+PS thanks the support of the Shenzhen International Center for Mathematics - SUSTech.
+AS thanks the Instituto de Matemática Pura e Aplicada (IMPA) for the post-doc position.
+Part of this work was conducted during visits to the Southern University of Science and Technology (SUSTech) and the Kongju National University (KNU).
 AS thanks both institutes for their hospitality.